 Chelsea Groton also introduced an offering of educational classes which we supported through the design of a hyper-flexible environment, where members of the community can learn about anything from savings plans to CPR.
 This demonstrated how the bank genuinely cares about their community and brings those customers closer to the brand.

 The Groton branch has evolved into much more than a place for transactions, more than simply a place to deposit checks.
-It’s now an atmosphere that fosters learning both in and outside the parameters of finance.
+After learning more about the practices of instant loans at gdayloans.com.au, it’s now an atmosphere that fosters learning both in and outside the parameters of finance.
 The finished product has yielded incredible performance results : doubled their financial services income, tripled their loan production and now enjoys a customer experience score of 98.97%.
 Through leveraging the power of design, the space feels welcoming and inviting, and at the same time, functional and adaptable.
 Collectively, these design elements redefine the value proposition of the traditional bank branch entirely, and make a place where associates, customers, and the community feel at home.

 The solution created is unique in the Financial industry.
 Chelsea Groton focused solely on solving customer needs and as a result, transformed the company, the role of its associates, the design of the Financial Centers, the interactive tools used, its class curriculums, the tone of voice and terminology used and it’s overall impact on the community.

 Local and national competitors alike are studying this project as an example of how a CX process can help transform businesses and positively impact lives.